 Here's my contribution to the Autumn Harvest Dinner Party.
 As most of you know, I have the good fortune of working out of sunny Los Angeles where we have access to a great selection of fresh fruits and vegetables all year round.
 I try and eat food that grows from the ground, instead of ingredients that come out of a box or off an assembly line.
 While fall in LA may not bringing much of a change of season, there is still a subtle shift as nights turn a little cooler and vegetables turn warmer to pumpkins and squash.
 I especially love when pears come into season.
 They’re so versatile.
 I like them in a morning smoothie, stuffed in a pie, or here I roasted them with just a little honey to round out a kale salad tossed with beautiful red walnuts.
 Enjoy during your Thanksgiving or fall celebration.

 I’m Sarah and I blog at The Cook who Photographed.
 I invent recipes, which are mostly vegan or vegetarian and gluten free.
 I try to feed myself with healthy organic foods, home grown or local grown foods and I never eat meat.
 I study intellectual property law along with being a food photographer.
 I love cooking too and all I wish is to communicate my passion for good and healthy food.
 I come from France, a country where food photography is not as popular as it is overseas.
 I work with Stock Food and maybe some day, I’ll be able to host workshops and feed my family thanks to my passion.
-You can follow me on Facebook, Twitter, Instagram, Google + and Tumblr.
+You can follow me on Facebook, Twitter, and Google +.